top of page

 Hope Hawley,

-Hope is a lead teacher and co-founder of Meadowlark.
-She taught at a Nature-Based Reggio Emilia inspired school in Northern Virginia, and has a background in yoga instruction.
+Hope is a co-founder of Meadowlark as well as the administrator.
+She taught at a Nature-Based Reggio Emilia inspired school in Northern Virginia, and has a background in yoga instruction and fiber arts.
 She is a maker and creative soul, through and through, and has shared her artwork throughout the community.
 She is always knitting, sewing, or spinning wool.
-She also loves cooking, reading, and setting up projects for her two children.
-She is excited to share handwork, yoga, and music at Meadowlark.
+She also loves cooking, reading, and setting up projects for her children.
+She is excited to share handwork, yoga, and song at Meadowlark.
 One of the things Hope enjoys most about the Reggio Emilia is the way art and nature are tied together and presented to the child so that they may use their own experience and creativity to express themselves.

 Lori McCurdy